 d.
 Promoted employment or innovation by means of leading initiatives within their organizations.

-e) An ability to identify, formulate and solve problems originating in different areas of civil engineering.
+1. An ability to identify, formulate and solve complex civil engineering problems by applying principles of engineering, science and mathematics.

 Profile for pre-professional internships (CE)